-If the Power Source is in Advanced Features mode and the Weld Process (Control No. 12) or other buttons are pressed, it will exit Advanced Features mode, saving any change made, and change to the next weld process function in the sequence: Auto MIG, MIG, STICK, TIG.
+If the Power Source is in Advanced Features mode and the Weld Process (Control No. 12) or any other buttons are pressed, it will exit Advanced Features mode, saving any change made, and change to the next weld process function in the sequence: Auto MIG, Manual MIG, STICK / GOUGING, LIFT TIG.
 If you wish to view the Advanced Features for the next process you will need to enter the Advanced Features function again.